Small Love Potion (SLP) price doubles as Axie Infinity user growth explodes By Cointelegraph - Up News Info

 Small Love Potion (SLP) price doubles as Axie Infinity user growth explodes

-Small Love Potion (SLP), a token in the Axie Infinity (AXS) ecosystem that is minted through gameplay as a reward to users, also broke out with a triple digit gain.
+Small Love Potion (SLP), a token in the Axie Infinity ecosystem that is minted through gameplay as a reward to users, also broke out with a triple-digit gain.
 SLP can then be used as a currency to breed Axies, which are nonfungible token-based creatures that populate the Axie Infinity world.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.